evancohen/smart-mirror/README.md

 ```
 npm start dev
 ```
+you can also toggle the debug/developers window on/off, with the keyboard ctrl-ahift-i sequence on the smart-mirror screen

 For more information see the [Development and Contributing](http://docs.smart-mirror.io/docs/development_and_contributing.html) section of the documentation.

 ## Current Feature Requests/Suggestions